keithbuhler/keithbuhler.github.io/slideshows/ethics3goodandevil.md

 ## Today

-* General reflections on Good and Evil
+1. What is Goodness?
+A defense of Platonism
-* Greater Good, Lesser Good, Evil
+2. Greater Good, Lesser Good, Evil
-* Nietzsche, *Beyond Good and Evil*
-* Billy Budd -- What is to be done?
+4. Billy Budd -- What is to be done?

 </section><section data-markdown>

 ### What is goodness?
-Three answers:
+Four options

 - Plato: the good is the ultimate reality, source of goodness, truth, and beauty
 - Manichee: Good and evil are equal and opposite realities
 - Hedonism: Good is pleasure, evil is pain and suffering
-- Nihilism: Good and evil are not real
+- Nihilism: Good and evil are not really real

 </section><section data-markdown>